aarnphm/morph/docs/content/SRS/SRS.md

 > - Goals: To find new ways to build complex characters and intricate plots that captivate her readers.
 > - Technology Proficiency: Intermediate, utilizes various digital tools for research and manuscript editing.
 >
 > ==Narrative==: Emily looks for a tool to help her plan and overcome writer's block and formulate ideas to finish her novel.
-She uses `tinymorph` to generate suggestions and outline her story structure, helping her develop her characters and plot more effectively.
+She uses `morph` to generate suggestions and outline her story structure, helping her develop her characters and plot more effectively.
 The planning features of the platform guide her through the creative process, enhancing her writing workflow and productivity.

 > [!note] Persona 2
 >